mxdmichael1-code/ai201-project3-takemeter/planning.md

 * “Worst place ever.
 Never coming back.”

 ⸻

-Hard Edge Cases
+Additional Difficult Labeling Cases

 Case 1

 Review:

-“The food was amazing but the service was painfully slow.”
+“The fries were great too.”

 Possible labels:

 * specific_feedback
-* emotional_reaction
+* general_opinion

 Final label:
 specific_feedback

 Reason:
-Although the review contains emotional wording (“amazing”), it also provides concrete and actionable information about the service being slow.
-According to my labeling rules, reviews with specific details take priority over emotional expression.
+Although the review is short, it refers to a specific menu item (“fries”).
+My decision rule is that mentioning a concrete aspect of the meal counts as specific feedback, even if the explanation is brief.

 ⸻